How to Eat For Energy: 7 Powerful Superfood

 4. Chlorella

 Chlorella is naturally energizing because of the nutrient profile it contains.
-As an excellent source of the antioxidant vitamin, beta-carotene, chlorella may help detox the body naturally, which leads to increased energy.
+As an excellent source of the antioxidant vitamin beta-carotene, chlorella may help detox the body naturally, which leads to increased energy.

-Chlorella is also one of the richest sources of chlorophyll, which as you now know, helps provide us with energy at a cellular level.
-But one of the primary reasons chlorella may provide long lasting energy is because it's one of the only plant foods to contain a highly absorbable form of vitamin B12.
+Chlorella is also one of the richest sources of chlorophyll, which, as you now know, helps provide us with energy at a cellular level.
+But one of the primary reasons chlorella may provide long-lasting energy is because it's one of the only plant foods to contain a highly absorbable form of vitamin B12.

 This makes chlorella an ideal superfood for those who follow a vegan or vegetarian diet.
-Since B12 deficiency is common in those who are frequently fatigued, taking chlorella each day may help replenish your B12 stores and boost your energy levels naturally.
-You can add chlorella to your diet by taking Sun Chlorella® tablets as a nutritional supplement, or adding Sun Chlorella granules or Sun Chlorella pure chlorella powder to your smoothies or food recipes.
+Since B12 deficiency is common in frequently fatigued people, taking chlorella daily may help replenish your B12 stores and boost your energy levels naturally.
+You can add chlorella to your diet by taking Sun Chlorella® tablets as a nutritional supplement or adding Sun Chlorella

 5. Beetroot Juice